Zackptg5/TWRP-DualBoot-Guac-Unified/README.md

 * In TWRP, this shows up as another storage option for backup/restore and on your pc as well - your phone will have 'Common Storage' and 'Internal Storage'
 * In order to be accessible when booted, some parts of the system are modified so that the it'll be accessible WITHOUT root by the following mechanisms:
   * The common data partition is mounted to /sdcard/CommonData
+  * .nomedia file is placed in CommonData so files in it won't be picked up twice if you decide to mount over internal storage as outlined below
   * Furthermore, if your use case is like mine where my music files are in common data, you can make 'mounts.txt' file in /datacommon containing a list of every FOLDER to mount directly over top of sdcard.
 So for example:<br/>
   /datacommon/Music -> /sdcard/Music
-    * This of course overwrites anything there so make sure that you don't have the same folder in both datacommon and regular data
+    * This of course mounts over anything there (overwrites it for as long as it's mounted) so make sure that you don't have the same folder in both datacommon and regular data
-    * Note that there are 2 exceptions to this folder mounting rule:
+    * Note that there are 3 exceptions to this folder mounting rule:
+      * All - if this is the FIRST line, ALL folders in datacommon will be mounted
       * Android
       * lost+found
     * The reasoning should be obvious - lost+found isn't something you should need to mess with and Android is for regular data partition only - that's OS specific and should be on separate slots
+    * Note that you should have 1 folder listed on every line, for example:
+      ```DCIM
+      Music
+      Pictures
+      ViPER4AndroidFX
+      ```

 ## Flashing Instructions
 * You MUST be booted into TWRP already when flashing this zip ([you can grab a bootable twrp image from here](https://forum.xda-developers.com/oneplus-7/oneplus-7--7-pro-cross-device-development/recovery-unofficial-twrp-recovery-t3932943))